Motion-R1: Enhancing Motion Generation with Decomposed Chain-of-Thought and RL Binding: Introduction

+To tackle the first challenge, we propose a \textbf{Decomposed CoT Data Engine} which synthesizes high-quality, step-by-step reasoning data.
 Inspired by the recent success of Chain-of-Thought (CoT)~\cite{weicot2022} prompting in enhancing reasoning capabilities of LLMs, we hypothesize that explicitly modeling intermediate reasoning steps can similarly benefit motion generation tasks.
-By decomposing high-level instructions into structured action plans, models can better capture temporal dependencies, hierarchical goals, and fine-grained semantic nuances embedded in language.
-Moreover, reinforcement learning (RL)~\cite{kaelbling1996reinforcement}, especially Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmathpushinglimitsmathematical}, offers a natural framework for refining such reasoning and generation processes by optimizing them for downstream motion quality.
-As shown in Figure~\ref{fig:main}, combining CoT-style semantic decomposition with RL-based optimization can improve the model's generalization to out-of-distribution inputs, enhance the interpretability of action sequences, and facilitate more precise control over complex motion synthesis.
+By decomposing high-level instructions into structured action plans, our engine leverages an automated CoT annotation pipeline that employs LLMs to generate structured motion planning paths, enabling models to better capture temporal dependencies, causal relationships, and fine-grained semantic nuances embedded in language.
+This approach not only enhances the realism and coherence of the generated motions but also reduces reliance on expensive manual annotation, making the process more efficient and scalable.

-To this end, we propose \textbf{Motion-R1}, a unified T2M framework that integrates a CoT mechanism.
-By combining structured reasoning with reward-driven optimization, Motion-R1 significantly enhances the model's generalization ability, capability to explore diverse motion styles, and interpretability of generated motions.

-Specifically, we propose the MotionCoT Data Engine, an automated pipeline that leverages LLMs to generate high-quality Chain-of-Thought (CoT) annotations for motion descriptions.
-By distilling the semantic planning abilities of LLMs into structured action guidance, it helps the model capture the underlying logic of human actions.
-This enriched supervision improves generalization in motion synthesis.
-Compared to manual annotation, our approach produces more diverse and consistent CoT data at lower cost, serving as both an effective training signal and an interpretable bridge between text and motion.

-We extend GRPO to the motion generation domain, offering a lightweight and scalable alternative to conventional RL.
-GRPO requires no value networks (e.g., PPO) or human preference data (e.g., DPO~\cite{rafailov2023direct}, RLHF), and instead uses group-wise ranking to learn from quality differences in generated samples—enhancing both generalization and diversity.
-To improve semantic alignment, we design a multi-aspect reward tailored to motion synthesis and adopt supervised fine-tuning (SFT) as a cold-start strategy for stable RL training.